 What do we mean by mobile sites?

 Simply put, mobile websites are websites accessed through a mobile phone or tablet’s web browser (Safari, Chrome, Firefox, and so on).
+Modern web design principles utilize mobile-first principles, which helps to eliminate unneccassry code which has performance and website speed benefits.
+This contributes to a high-quality and positive user experience.

 Mobile websites do not require any installation or updates.